khimaros/freecad-build/README.md

 copy the `Makefile` from this repository into the project repository.

-copy `.gitattributes` to the project repository.
+copy `.gitattributes` to the project repository. if you'd like to enable diffing with `git diff`, uncomment one of the filters. all are commented out by default.

 add the contents of `example-gitconfig` to `.git/config` in the project repository (if you didn't do so globally before).